touraye/under-doz/content/Module-7-functions/a-function.md

 ![](a-function.assets/func-invoke-in-dedug-mood.png)

 As illustrated above; line number 9 had a pointer and when the execute reaches it  it jump to the `fun` function is define and execute the print statement found within its block.
 This is typical example how functions behaves.
+Note!
+When a function finishing executing it is remove from the stack memory, and the flow of the program is restored to there the function was called.

 Function's that returns a values must have a return type as stated above and of course a return keyword that return a value of specify type.
 Lets turn the `func` function to return "I am a function" as a value rather than printing it.
 Meaning we have to change the function: